-Please submit any requests for accommodations at least two weeks in advance of your scheduled session to give us time to review and prepare.
+Please submit any requests for accommodations at least two weeks in advance of your scheduled session to provide us with time to review and prepare.

-Program Choice Form
+Program Choice Form (Overnight Camp)

 The program choice form will also be online this year.
 We expect it to be available in late April.
-It will be distributed to registered units and should be submitted by May 31st.
+We will distribute this form to registered units, who should submit it by May 31st.